-This collection documents the professional activities of radio broadcaster Maurice (Maurie) Webster from the 1930s to 1980s, primarily the 1930s to 1940s.
+This collection documents the professional activities of radio broadcaster Maurice (Maurie) Webster from the 1930s to 1980s.
 Maurice Webster served as a radio announcer at KVI in Seattle, Washington, station manager at KCBS in San Francisco, California, and general manager of radio spot sales at CBS during his decades-long career.
-Materials document early professional radio broadcasting at local radio stations and include photographs, scripts, clippings, and scrapbook pages.
+Materials document early professional radio broadcasting at local radio stations and include photographs, scripts, correspondence, clippings, and scrapbook pages.

 Conditions Governing Access

 This collection is open to the public and must be used in the Special Collections reading room.
 Researchers must register and agree to copyright and privacy laws before using this collection.

 Conditions Governing Use

 Photocopies or digital surrogates may be provided in accordance with Special Collections and University Archives duplication policy.

 Copyright resides with the creators of the documents or their heirs unless otherwise specified.
 It is the researcher's responsibility to secure permission to publish materials from the appropriate copyright holder.